7 Best Paints for Exterior Brick Painting on Historic Homes

 Selecting paints formulated for brick mitigates these risks, ensuring durability and authenticity.

-Romabio Masonry Flat Paint is a mineral-based, breathable solution ideal for painting historic homes, calcifying to the brick for a permeability rating of 70+, preventing moisture buildup .web:1.
+Romabio Masonry Flat Paint is a mineral-based, breathable solution ideal for painting historic homes, calcifying to the brick for a permeability rating of 70+, preventing moisture buildup.

 Its toxin-free formula suits sensitive historic environments, offering full coverage in two coats to refresh aged brick.
 Available in customizable colors, it resists rain, hail, and UV rays, delivering a no-chip finish that preserves the home’s classic look for decades, perfect for Georgian or Colonial facades.

 Benjamin Moore’s Aura Exterior paint offers a luxurious low-luster finish, making it one of the best paints for exterior brick on historic homes.
-Its Color Lock Technology ensures fade-resistant colors, vital for maintaining vibrant Victorian or Tudor brickwork .web:4.
+Its Color Lock Technology ensures fade-resistant colors, vital for maintaining vibrant Victorian or Tudor brickwork.

 Though acrylic latex, Aura’s breathability supports historic brick’s moisture release needs, resisting blistering and peeling when applied over a primed surface.
 Its upscale aesthetic enhances period details, providing a durable, elegant result for historic properties.